New Stadium Plans

 Take the A19 and follow the directions as above.

 If you arrive early enough then there is street parking to be found in a number of side roads off Burton Stone Lane.
 Otherwise you may have to travel a further distance away from the ground as there are a number of residents only parking schemes in operation in the general area, or you could seek out a pay and display car park in the city centre and walk back out to the ground.
+The Club have agreed that on Saturday afternoons (1-6pm) supporters can park at the nearby York Hospital for £2.50.
+To download the necessary parking voucher for the hospital and for terms and conditions please visit the York City website.

 Map showing the location of the Bootham Crescent Football Ground (at the bottom of this page).